 There’s a common misconception that nursing in a social care setting isn’t as ‘clinical’ or ‘skilled’ as other roles.

-That couldn’t be further from the truth.
+That couldn’t be further from the truth!

-In fact, care home nursing is incredibly varied, fast-paced and fulfilling.
-You won’t just maintain your skills - you’ll develop new ones.
+And you won’t just maintain your skills - you’ll develop new ones.

-Gaby, Night Nurse Manager at Otterburn care home in Birmingham said: “One thing that I really, really love about this place is the fact that there are different specialties of nursing, all working together.
+“One thing that I really love about this place is the fact that there are different specialties of nursing, all working together.
 We have Mental Health Nurses, Learning Disability Nurses, and Adult Nurses.
 We all learn from each other.”

 You’ll be supported to grow your career

-For those wanting to develop into a leadership and management position, our Leadership Pathway is the place to start - it includes four programmes designed to help you unlock your full potential.
+If you want to develop into a leadership and management position, our Leadership Pathway is the place to start - it includes four programmes designed to help you unlock your full potential.

-Dhanya Vincent, Home Manager at Longley Park View in Sheffield, began her career at Exemplar Health Care as a Health Care Assistant before progressing to become a Unit Manager, a Clinical Nurse Manager, and Deputy Manager.
+She began her career with Exemplar Health Care as a Health Care Assistant, before progressing to Unit Manager, Clinical Nurse Manager, Deputy Manager, and now Home Manager.

 “I’ve worked in the company for all these years.
 I’ve got great support from Exemplar Health Care.
 I love the job and I love this company.”